article-examples/promise-unit-testing/docs/simple.md

 - Error Case - `basic` should return "Failure", when there is no parameter passed to the function.
 - Success Case - `basic` should return given parameter as a result for success scenario.

 > Cool.
+If you noticed the Success Case and Error Case Scenario, We have used `return` keyword for Promise method, so that it can wait and complete the operation.
+Its suggested to `return` instead of `done()` for these types of test cases.

 Lets see different example where it included external file which is Database library.